tusharmali017/tusharmali017/README.md

 # 👋 Hi, I'm Tushar Mali

-> “The only way to do great work is to love what you do.” – *Steve Jobs*

 I'm an **Embedded Systems Engineer & Trainer** with 5+ years of experience working on microcontrollers, sensors, and communication protocols.
 Passionate about **hardware-software integration**, real-time systems, and teaching the next generation of embedded enthusiasts.

 ---